Auswahl/challenge-game-a-week/README.md

 challenge-game-a-week
 =====================

-creating one game in a week without experience =)
+Creating one game in a week for 6 months without experience =)